+44 7393 450837

 This includes if you are looking for a second opinion or alternative investments.

-Some of the facts might change from the time of writing, and nothing written here is financial, legal, tax or any kind of individual advice, nor a solicitation to invest.
+Some facts might change from the time of writing.
+Nothing written here is financial, legal, tax, or any kind of individual advice or a solicitation to invest.

 Not all dips are worth buying.
 Some price drops occur due to market overreaction or short-term volatility, while others signal deeper fundamental issues or economic downturns.